Snowflake-Labs/sfquickstarts/site/sfguides/src/build_a_data_clean_room_in_snowflake_advanced/build_a_data_clean_room_in_snowflake_advanced.md

 You'll recall from my [Build A Data Clean Room in Snowflake](../build_a_data_clean_room_in_snowflake) Quickstart how a row access policy acts as a _Data Firewall_ to protect the Provider's data.
 Well, here it is again, protecting these three tables in `SHARED_SCHEMA`.
 Now, you'll notice that the row access policy is coded such that it leverages the `REQUEST_LOG` table that's located in the `ADMIN` schema.
 Although this table logs _all_ query approval requests, you should observe that the row access policy is coded such that it only allows queries that have been flagged as **Approved** to return data to the Consumer.
 That other Quickstart had two tables (`REQUEST_STATUS` and `APPROVED_QUERY_REQUESTS`) so this is definitely a more elegant approach.
 Notice also that this row access policy references a `PARTY_ACCOUNT` column, which enables multi-party DCR deployments (we'll look at this later).

-Positive
+> aside positive
+>
-: Even though the `DATA_FIREWALL` row access policy has been created, we haven't yet looked at how it actually gets activated.
+>  Even though the `DATA_FIREWALL` row access policy has been created, we haven't yet looked at how it actually gets activated.
 We'll do that shortly when we look at a set of Secure Views that sit on top of these source tables.

 Let's begin drawing a map of the DCR objects we've explored so far: